rare-steak

 What is the best way to cook a rare steak?

 Cooking a rare steak requires a delicate balance of heat and timing to achieve the perfect level of doneness.
-Here’s a step-by-step guide on how to cook a rare steak: #steak #rearsteak #rear_steak
+Here’s a step-by-step guide on how to cook a rare steak: #rearsteak #rear_steak

 1. Choose the proper cut of meat: For a rare steak, opt for a tender cut with good marbling, such as rib eye, New York strip, or filet mignon.
 These cuts have enough fat to keep the meat moist and flavorful during cooking.
 They should be 1″ or 2.8cm thick for this guide.
 Thicker steaks will need less cooking time, and thicker steaks will take longer.